 Members of the Errabelli family recognized that their successes in life were largely due to their access to quality education.
 Thus in 1996, they inaugurated the first RDF school in the estate building that had once housed the family.
 At its inception, RDF was an organization involved in not only educating the children of the village, but also improving infrastructure, healthcare, and more.
 Gradually, RDF became more and more focused on changing society through education, although family members still remain very involved in other aspects of developing the area.

-Since 1996, RDF has narrowed its focus to schools providing quality education and producing socially conscious leaders.
-It has also expanded to include other areas of Andhra Pradesh.
+RDF’s Memorandum of Association was modified in 2010 to focus on educational activities in order for its schools to provide quality education and producing socially conscious leaders.
+It has also expanded to include other areas of Telangana.
 There are now four RDF schools and one junior college spread over two districts.
-RDF will not expand to any more schools until all five of its current institutions are operating sustainably at a high level of excellence.
+The RDF Board has decided not to expand to any more schools until all five of its current institutions are operating sustainably at a high level of excellence.
 Another focus of RDF is to now move away from a family organization and instead focus on becoming a sustainable business-like non profit organization.
 This transition has included new branding, staff, and strategic vision.

 Timeline of RDF’s major milestones: